+STATE SCHOLARSHIPS

 All state scholarship recipients must be S.C. residents at the time of high school graduation.
 Criteria and funding for these scholarships are subject to change.
 Although every effort is made to update FMU's Office of Financial Assistance website as changes occur, the most up-to-date information is available at www.che.sc.gov.

 Palmetto Fellows:

-- Palmetto Fellows = \$6700 1st year, \$7500 2nd, 3rd & 4th years - Application submitted to the Commission on Higher Education (CHE) during high school - FMU notified of eligible recipients by CHE - To renew scholarship: - Must earn 30 hours per year (Fall, Spring and Summer) - Must maintain a 3.0 cumulative FMU GPA
+- Palmetto Fellows = \$6700 1st year, \$7500 2nd, 3rd & 4th years

+- Application submitted to the Commission on Higher Education (CHE) during high school

+- FMU notified of eligible recipients by CHE

+- To renew scholarship:

+- Must earn 30 hours per year (Fall, Spring and Summer)

+- Must maintain a 3.0 cumulative FMU GPA

 Important:

 Initial awards are made upon tentative acceptance to FMU.
 Eligibility may change when final transcripts are received by FMU.
 LIFE Scholarship:

 - LIFE = \$5000 per year - No application is required for the LIFE Scholarship.
-Once accepted to FMU, transcript data will be evaluated for LIFE Scholarship eligibility. - New freshmen must meet two of the following three requirements to be eligible for the LIFE Scholarship: - 3.0 high school GPA based on Uniform Grading Scale - Have a combined SAT Score (Critical Reading and Math) of 1100 or higher; combined New SAT Score (Evidence Based Reading & Writing and Math) of 1160 or higher; or a 24 or higher ACT Score by June of the senior year of high school - Rank in top 30% of high school graduating class - Cannot be eligible for Palmetto Fellows. - The chart below outlines the guidelines that must be met in order to renew LIFE Scholarship:
+Once accepted to FMU, transcript data will be evaluated for LIFE Scholarship eligibility. - New freshmen must meet two of the following three requirements to be eligible for the LIFE Scholarship: - 3.0 high school GPA based on Uniform Grading Scale - Have a combined Pre-March 2016 SAT Score (Critical Reading and Math) of 1100 or higher; combined New SAT Score (Evidence Based Reading & Writing and Math) of 1160 or higher; or a 24 or higher ACT Score - Rank in top 30% of high school graduating class - Cannot be eligible for Palmetto Fellows. - The chart below outlines the guidelines that must be met in order to renew LIFE Scholarship.
+LIFE SCHOLARSHIP RENEWAL REQUIREMENTS First Term Attended LIFE GPA Hours Needed By End of Summer Fall 2019 3.0 30 2020 3.0 60 2021 3.0 90 2022 ^{}LIFE GPA can differ from your FMU cumulative GPA HOPE Scholarship:

-Life Scholarship Renewal Requirements

-First Term Attended LIFE GPA Hours Needed By End of Summer

-Fall 2021 3.0 30 2022

-3.0 60 2023

-3.0 90 2024

-^{}LIFE GPA can differ from your FMU cumulative GPA

-HOPE Scholarship:

 - HOPE = \$2800 per year - No application is required for the HOPE Scholarship.
 Once accepted to FMU, the high school transcript data will be evaluated for HOPE Scholarship eligibility. - To be eligible for a HOPE Scholarship, a student must be a first-time freshman and have a 3.0 high school GPA based on Uniform Grading Scale. - Cannot be eligible for Palmetto Fellows or LIFE. - The HOPE Scholarship does NOT renew.
 Students must gain eligibility for the LIFE Scholarship or they will be ineligible for state scholarship funds.
 Enhancement Scholarship:

 - Enhancement = \$2500 per year (available 2nd, 3rd & 4th years only) - Available for the 2nd, 3rd and 4th years of college; - Not available to 1st year students - Must be Palmetto Fellows or LIFE eligible - Must be enrolled in and making progress toward a math or science major approved by CHE.
-A list of approved majors are available on the CHE website. - Must have earned 14 hours of CHE approved math and science courses by the end of the first year of college. - As of today, all math, computer science and science courses (biology, chemistry, physics and physical science) offered at FMU are approved by CHE to meet this requirement.
-This is subject to change.
+A list of approved majors are available on the CHE website. - Must have earned 14 hours of CHE approved math and science courses by the end of the first year of college. - As of today, all math, computer science and science courses (biology,